ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV000462106 SCV000542526 uncertain significance Dilated cardiomyopathy 1G; Autosomal recessive limb-girdle muscular dystrophy type 2J 2022-06-28 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 142 of the TTN gene.
+Labcorp Genetics (formerly Invitae), Labcorp RCV000462106 SCV000542526 likely pathogenic Dilated cardiomyopathy 1G; Autosomal recessive limb-girdle muscular dystrophy type 2J 2024-11-24 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 142 of the TTN gene.
 It is expected to disrupt RNA splicing and likely results in a truncated or disrupted TTN protein.
 This variant is present in population databases (rs772114165, gnomAD 0.008%).
-This variant has not been reported in the literature in individuals affected with TTN-related conditions.
+This variant has not been observed in the literature in individuals with autosomal recessive TTN-related conditions.
+This variant has been reported in individual(s) with dilated cardiomyopathy (internal data); however, the role of the variant in this condition is currently unclear.
 ClinVar contains an entry for this variant (Variation ID: 404789).
 Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may disrupt the consensus splice site.
 This variant is located in the I band of TTN (PMID: 25589632).
-Truncating variants in this region have been shown to be highly prevalent in the general population and unaffected individuals (PMID: 26701604, 22335739).
-However, truncating variants in this region have also been reported in individuals affected with autosomal recessive centronuclear myopathy (PMID: 23975875).
-In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
-Therefore, it has been classified as a Variant of Uncertain Significance.
+Truncating variants in this region have been reported in individuals affected with autosomal recessive centronuclear myopathy (PMID: 23975875, internal data).
+Truncating variants in this region have also been identified in individuals affected with autosomal dominant dilated cardiomyopathy and/or cardio-related conditions (PMID: 27869827, 32964742, internal data).
+In summary, the currently available evidence indicates that the variant is pathogenic, but additional data are needed to prove that conclusively.
+Therefore, this variant has been classified as Likely Pathogenic.

 Eurofins Ntd Llc (ga) RCV000593203 SCV000704347 uncertain significance not provided 2016-12-27 criteria provided, single submitter clinical testing